9inpachi/notes/web/docs/accessibility/wai-aria.md

 - The browser support is quite good at about [98% global support](https://caniuse.com/#feat=wai-aria).
 - The screenreaders are a bit behind browsers.

+## When to Use

+Ideally, the native HTML elements should be used, WAI-ARIA should only be used when needed.
+Like building JavaScript UI libraries with custom widgets.

+- Signposts/Landmarks\
+  Using ARIA's `role`.
+- Dynamic content updates\
+  To notify screen readers of dynamic content updates using `aria-live`.
+- Enhancing keyboard accessibility
+- Accessibility of non-semantic controls and custom widgets